MrMoriarty04/MrMoriarty04/README.md

 ## Hi there 👋
-My name is Rami Aljaber and i am studing Computer Science currently i am learning how to use Git and GitHub so you may see me change this repo after a while and write more professional one . nice to meet you 🚀
+My name is Rami Aljaber and i am studing Computer Science currently i am learning how to use Git and GitHub so you may see me change this repo after a while and write more professional one.

+nice to meet you 🚀
 <!--
 **MrMoriarty04/MrMoriarty04** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.